turbot/steampipe-plugin-oci/docs/tables/oci_autoscaling_auto_scaling_configuration.md

 # Table: oci_autoscaling_auto_scaling_configuration

-An autoscaling configuration lets you dynamically scale the resources in a Compute instance pool.
+The Oracle Cloud Infrastructure autoscaling configuration allows you to dynamically scale the resources in a Compute instance pool.

 ## Examples